repoeli/smart-account/summaryy/Task_Complete_Reports.md

   - Uses `/api/v1/transactions/summary/` to display current month totals: Income, Expenses, and Net per currency, formatted via Intl.
   - Added simple charts for by-month and category breakdown; added Top Merchants chart using new `groupBy=merchant` support.
   - Added error banner to gracefully handle summary load failures; falls back to empty visuals.
+  - Added date range presets with Custom option (date pickers) and persisted selection to `localStorage`.

 #### Notes
 - A “PaddleOCR not available” warning can still appear from the in‑process initializer; the actual OCR path uses the FastAPI HTTP service when running.